 The 4th Industrial Revolution will provide massive opportunities and challenges for every one – the world is changing constantly.

 According to the British Chambers of Commerce, 88% of businesses believe school leavers are unprepared for the world of work.

 Government is reactive, short term and lacks the agility or willingness to act and so we must become proactive and create a new system which serves both our children and our nation.

 Today schools are obsessed with grades and league tables with no regard to the ‘whole person’.
-We need to empower students, teachers and parents to work in partnership.
-Tomorrow’s students face a risk of being permanently unemployable, because they need to change their attitude, values and mind-set to navigate the challenges of a constantly changing world.
-They require life coaching skills and the ability to access higher order thinking skills, enabling them to analyse, synthesise, problem-solve and evaluate information instead of simply recalling facts.
+Tomorrow’s pupils face a risk of being permanently unemployable, because they need a change of attitude, values and mind-set to navigate the challenges of a constantly changing world.
+They require life skills and the ability to access higher order thinking skills, enabling them to analyse, synthesise, problem-solve and evaluate information instead of simply recalling facts.

 What we would do

-We would create a paradigm shift, not only in education but also in our society and this is how we do it.
-We need to transform the quality of the relationship between home and school; particularly for disadvantaged children and families.
+We would create a paradigm shift, not only in schools but also in our communities and society.
+Starting in primary schools we need to build on the quality of the relationship between home and school, particularly for disadvantaged children and families.

 Here is why we have to take action now